 The AMUN Secretariat is made up of college students, graduate students and professionals from a variety of fields.
-All of these people are highly experienced in Model UNing, both as Representatives and staff members at previous AMUN simulations and/or other Model UN Conferences.
+All staff are highly experienced in Model UNing, both as Representatives and staff members at previous AMUN simulations and/or other Model UN Conferences.
 Staff members serve as the equivalent of the United Nations Secretariat, in addition to supervising the activities of the various bodies simulated.
-Secretariat members will chair the Committees/Councils, serve as Rapporteurs and Special Rapporteurs, direct the International Press Delegation and International Court of Justice, and run the Home Government, Delegate Services, Conference Services and Executive offices.
-Members of the Secretariat will be able to answer any questions that Representatives or faculty members have about AMUN, or direct them to someone who will be able to answer their questions.
+Secretariat members will chair the Committees/Councils, serve as Rapporteurs and Special Rapporteurs, direct the International Press Delegation and International Court of Justice, and run the Home Government, Delegate Services, Conference Services and Executive Office.
+Secretariat Members will be able to answer any questions that Representatives or faculty members have about AMUN, or direct them to someone who will be able to answer their questions.